plasma4/FractalSky/README.md

 ## FractalSky
 A fractal viewer optimized for the web.
 Supports a variety of features, utilizing multicore processing when possible, and functioning.
-It automatically falls back to a version without SharedArrayBuffer and uses ServiceWorkers to make it work offline in most HTTPS settings and browsers.
+It automatically falls back to a version without `SharedArrayBuffer` and uses `ServiceWorkers` to make it work offline in most HTTPS settings and browsers.
 **View online at https://fractalsky.netlify.app/** and take a look at the options with the Info button.
 When a new version appears you may need to do a force refresh (Ctrl/Cmd+Shift+R).

 All code is under AGPL v3.
 If you're looking for how the C++ WebAssembly works and information on memory regions, check fractal.c (which you should be able to access by replacing this URL's .html with .c); to optimize it uses a lot of hardcoded memory regions.
 Otherwise, main.js and worker.js are the JS sections.

+Customize the number of WebWorkers by adding `?workers=8`, changing the value as needed (ignored when `SharedArrayBuffer` is not supported).

 TODO:
 - Decimal (fixed-point) algorithms